FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

 ### Random

-    random ( 0 | 100 ) // Print a random number with decimals from 0 to 100
+    random(0, 100) // Outputs a random number with decimals from 0 to 100

 ### Log